 Like most folks who come in contact with this creature, I was utterly enchanted.
 How could I not be?
 Aside from being undeniably captivating (cute, cuddly, docile – the jackpot of adorableness!), the quality that struck me most enduring was the koala’s laid-back nature.
 The koala I held in my arms was so chill and relaxed!
 She seemed totally content to just hang out awhile with human pals.

-The symbolic meaning of koala bears speaks of connection, protection and memory because of their original affinity to ground dwelling life.
-As burrowers, koala's shared a special connection with the earth.
+The symbolic meaning of koala bears speaks of connection, protection and memory because of their original affinity to ground-dwelling life.
+As burrowers, koalas shared a special connection with the earth.
 Aboriginal wisdom recognizes this relationship.
 Certain Australian myths claim koalas were first earthy clumps of grey clay and slowly crawled from their clay-bound lives in order to bring sacred wisdom to humans.
 They were also said to teach humans how to climb trees in order to gain a broader view of the grand world in which they live.
 This is also symbolic of memory.
-Some Aboriginal legends tell of koalas being the memory-keepers of an ancient tribe of beings - a kind of pre-human.
-It's said the original people of the earth were turned into koala's as a self-protective measure when the waters of the lands dried up.
-Ancient koala-people climbed the tops of trees to drink the first rains, and also to eat the moisture-filled leaves of the eucalyptus.
-Another aspect of the myth says the koala-beings keep watch for their ancestor's return in their true form.
-They can keep a look-out from treetops for their people to return to the lands and repopulate the earth.
-I like to think this repopulation will also present a re-education of the sacred ways of earth, the holy wisdom of living with our Mother (Earth) in harmony.
-At any rate, this Aboriginal account is also symbolic of protection - protecting the memories and practices of our ancestors, protecting and honoring our environment, and even self-protection.

-Symbolic Meaning of Koala Bears as Animal Totems:
+Symbolic Meaning of the Koala as a Totem Animal

 Symbolic meaning of koala bears offer us vast insights.
-Whether they be totems, or a random koala encounter, it’s important to glean symbolic meaning from their messages.
+Whether they be totems, or a random koala encounter, it’s important to glean their messages.
 When the koala visits our awareness, it carries with it invitations to relax, enjoy the moment, and go with the flow of nature.
 Koalas are also oracles for physical well-being, and will often come to us as a signal to get much needed rest.
-Koala's are known to sleep up to 20 hours a day, and when they come to us, it may be a sign to catch up on our sleep – take a break – find an oasis of calm from the calamity of our daily lives.
-Koala's also invite us to savor our down-time, enjoy our dreams, and revel in relaxation.
+Koalas are known to sleep up to 20 hours a day, and when they come to us, it may be a sign to catch up on our sleep – take a break – find an oasis of calm from the calamity of our daily lives.
+The koala also invites us to savor our down-time, enjoy our dreams, and revel in relaxation.

 In conclusion, I hope these thoughts on the symbolic meaning of koala bears (which, by the way, aren’t bears at all – they’re marsupials, and close cousins to wombats) have inspired you to enter into a new kinship with the koala.
 Koalas are sublime teachers, and can show us how to appreciate the pleasures of our environment.
 They can also teach us to enjoy the present moment.
 Engage in devotion and meditation with the koala.
 Doing so will reveal these appreciative qualities.
 It will also enhance a sense of calm and tranquility.